About Decision Trees

 - Completing the Pages & Classes tab

-The system uses this tab at runtime to locate properties on the clipboard.
+The system uses this tab to locate properties on the clipboard.

-Complete the fields on this tab to restrict the possible values returned by this decision table.
-Additional options allow you to control the actions that other users can take on the Table tab.
+Complete the fields on this tab to restrict the possible values returned by this decision tree.
+Additional options allow you to control the actions that other users can take on the Decision tab.